Burlington Post

-The Burlington Post is the local newspaper of Burlington, Ontario, Canada.
+The Burlington Post is a local newspaper in Burlington, Ontario, Canada.
+Owned by Metroland Media Group, it now publishes print editions and exists as a part of the digital news publication InsideHalton.com as of 2023, alongside The Canadian Champion and Oakville Beaver.

-The paper covers local news and issues, as well as sports, entertainment, the arts, business, and classified sections.
+The paper covered local news and issues, as well as sports, entertainment, the arts, business, and classified sections.

-The Post is distributed once a week, on Thursdays, through home delivery and is also sold in local stores and in newspaper boxes.
+The Post was distributed once a week, on Thursdays, through home delivery and is also sold in local stores and in newspaper boxes.